Sushi: Presentation

-Sushi may be served kaiten zushi (sushi train) style: color-coded plates of sushi are placed on a conveyor belt from which diners pick as they please.
+Sushi may also be served kaiten zushi (sushi train) style, in which color-coded plates of sushi are placed on a conveyor belt from which diners pick as they please.
 After finishing, the bill is tallied by counting how many plates of each color have been taken.
-Newer kaiten zushi restaurants use barcodes or RFID tags embedded in the dishes to manage elapsed time after the item was prepared.
+Newer kaiten zushi restaurants use barcodes or RFID tags embedded in the dishes to manage the time elapsed since each item was prepared.

 There is a practice called nyotaimori which entails serving sushi on the naked body of a woman.

 Glossary

 Some specialized or slang terms are used in the sushi culture.
 Most of these terms are used only in sushi bars.